samiuljoy/samiuljoy.github.io/Readme.md

 My RAM and Hard Disk died on me..I would've edited it with VIM on my PC anyways, but oh well, turns out I could implement the whole thing on a phone!
 Now how cool is that!
 I used [termux](https://termux.com) as my terminal of course.

 `To jump into dark-mode from the start, you can tap on the reading grandpa.`

+If you like what you see, feel free to support!
+Donate:Bitcoin: 1A71uaHBVbL5jAVw2G1oRxPhNF9Z6XDPqr (: